amdjs/amdjs-tests/README.md

 [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) compliance
 tests.

-Right now the tests only run in the browser, but it will be possible to run them in Node and Rhino.
+The tests come with a built in harness for the browser, but can be ran in any JS environment.
+All that is required is an amdJS global object with a `print()` method.

 # Configuration